itisrasoul/django_blog/README.md

+# Djnago Blog

 # Notes
-* I read about and learned bunch of stuff about Postgres as promised.
-* PostgreSQL support now has been added to blog, you should change DATABASE dictionary values upon your own postgres configurations in blog/config/settings.py file.
+* In order to configure database settings, you should change DATABASE dictionary values upon your own postgres configurations in blog/config/settings.py file.